hbustamante8/MechaCar_Statistical_Analysis/README.md

 Finally, the T-test for the suspension coils for Lot 3 indicates that there is a statistical difference between the sample mean the population mean.
 The p-value is "0.04168%" which is low enough to make claim that there is enough evidence to reject the null hypothesis based on the T-Test.

+## Study Design: MechaCar vs Competition
+To be comptetive in the market, MechaCar must compare the performance of the vehicles they produce to their competitors.
+Although there are many factors that go into the performance of a car, a metric will be chosen along with a plan given for statistical tests to take place and make the comparison.

+Metric(s) that will be tested:
+* MPG on highway areas
+* safety rating

+null hypothesis: There is no difference in mpg on highways between MechaCars and other leading manufactureres

+alternative hypothesis: There is a differecne betweeen mpg on highways between MechCars and other leading manufacturers.

+Statatistical Tests that would be used to test the hypothesis and why?
+* Two - Sample Test would be used for analysis.
+There reason being to compare the two population means are equal.
+The samples from both two different datasets would be random and nornally distributed.

+What data is needed to run the statistical test?
+* Two datasets would be needed at a time.
+One of the datasets will always be the MechaCars mpg on highways data.
+The other data set would contain the same exact information but would be from a competitor that targets similar customers that MechaCars does.